Skip to content

 Another clear sign is the condition of your wheels before you even start.
 If they have years of neglect, deep-set brake dust, or minor scuffs and pitting, a DIY approach might not be enough.
 These issues often require more aggressive techniques and specialized equipment to correct the surface before the polishing can even begin.
 When your wheels need more restoration than polishing, a professional touch is your best bet.

-How Our Professional Polishing Service Works
+How Much Does Professional Polishing Cost?

 When you bring your truck to us, we go beyond what most DIY kits can offer.
 Our professional polishing service uses commercial-grade compounds and high-speed power tools, like specialized buffing balls and pads, that make the job faster and deliver a far superior finish.
 We have the equipment to safely remove years of oxidation and damage without harming the aluminum.